i-Abdullah/random-student-cli/README.md

 * Under "Instructor Tools" click the "Class Lists" link.
 * In the window that opens, click the "Class List" next to the class you want to setup.
 * You should now see a list of all the students in your class, scroll to the bottom and click the "Save Test (Comma Delimited)" button and save the file somewhere on your computer
 * Open the file you just downloaded with your favorite spreadsheet app (for a free open-source alternative to Excel, try LibreOffice!).
-Copy the student names column (remove the header) and paste them in a new spreadsheet.
-Save this spreadsheet as a semi-colon delimited CSV file.
+Copy the student names column (there must be a header "Names") and paste them in a new spreadsheet.
+Save this spreadsheet as an excel XLS file.
-* Finally, you can open Octave.
+* Finally, you can open MATLAB.
 If you added the repository to your path, you should be able to type run the ```initializeRandomStudent()``` function to get started.

 ## Function Definitions
 All that is necessary to run the program is to call the following functions when necessary.
 Each student is assigned a "student number" which is really just the vector row number that corresponds to their statistics.